Skip to main content

 List and Inspect Stacks

-Navigate to Project → Orchestration → Stacks to see all stacks in your project.
-Click any stack to view its topology, resources, events, and outputs.
+Navigate to Orchestration > Stacks to see all stacks in your project.
+Click any stack to view its detail, resources, events, and template.

 Delete a Stack